Was this newsletter forwarded to you? Sign up to get it in your inbox.

 What to expect

 One edition every Tuesday.
-Five sections: Pricing, Sales & Business Development, Collaborative Networks, Value Creation, and AI as Strategic Infrastructure.
-Each one ends with something you can do before Friday.
+Five sections: Pricing, Sales and development, Collaboration networks, Value creation, and AI as strategic infrastructure.
+Each ends with something you can do before Friday.

-No fluff, no filler.
-If I don't have something worth your 7 minutes of reading time, I won't publish that week.
+No filler, no fluff.
+If I do not have something worth your 7 minutes of reading, I will not publish that week.
 Your attention is the most expensive thing you spend, and I intend to earn it every edition.

-I sign every edition personally because I believe in every word.
-This isn't content marketing.
-It's what I'd tell a colleague over coffee, if coffee lasted 7 minutes and I'd prepared notes.
+I sign every edition personally because I stand behind every word.
+This is not content marketing.
+It is what I would say to a colleague over coffee, if the coffee lasted 7 minutes and I had prepared my notes.

 About me

-Before Cogni6, I spent years in the consulting trenches, building the same kind of practice this newsletter is designed to help you build.
-I've made every mistake I write about: underpricing, ignoring the pipeline, treating AI as a toy instead of infrastructure.
-The frameworks I share here are the ones I wish I'd had earlier.
+Before Cogni6, I spent years in the consulting trenches, building exactly the kind of practice this newsletter is designed to help you construct.
+I have made every mistake I write about: underpricing, ignoring the pipeline, treating AI as a toy instead of infrastructure.
+The frameworks I share here are the ones I wish I had sooner.

-I'm also building Xpert6, a platform designed specifically for independent consultants and boutique firms.
-But this newsletter isn't about Xpert6.
-It's about the craft of building a consulting practice that compounds in value over time.
-If the ideas here are useful, that's the only metric that matters.
+I am also building Xpert6, a platform designed specifically for independent consultants and boutique firms.
+But this newsletter is not about Xpert6.
+It is about the craft of building a consulting practice that compounds in value over time.
+If the ideas here are useful, that is the only metric that matters.

 You can find me on LinkedIn or reach me at francis@cogni6.com.
 I read every reply.